Angielica/LLM4MalGen/README.md

 *  **epochs_detector**: number of epochs for training the detector,
 *  **epochs_vae**: number of epochs for training the VAE,
 *  **n_variants_to_generate**: number of VAE variants to generate,

+For the experiments, we collected samples of malicious software from the MOTIF dataset (https://github.com/boozallen/MOTIF).